Federal trial of Arbery’s killers is the first to ask: Was this 2020 attack motivated by racial hate?

 Scores of prospective jurors were questioned over the past week about whether they could set aside any prior knowledge of the case or the failed plea agreement, a process that is slated to conclude Monday morning, with opening arguments to follow.
 U.S. District Judge Lisa Godbey Wood has said the trial could last up to 12 days.
 Arbery’s parents, Marcus Arbery Sr. and Wanda Cooper-Jones, are expected to be present in the courtroom, said S. Lee Merritt, an attorney for the family.

-“The ramifications of bringing a high-profile hate crimes case and losing it can be pretty severe.
+“The ramifications of bringing a high-profile hate-crimes case and losing it can be pretty severe.
 It’s not just bad for precedent, but it might encourage the bad actors you are trying to deter,” said Benjamin Wagner, who served as U.S. attorney for the Eastern District of California from 2009 to 2016.
 “You never know what will happen with a jury.
-And with a hate crimes case, because there are other ramifications, not to mention it could result in civil unrest, you need to be thoughtful and cautious before bringing it.”
+And with a hate-crimes case, because there are other ramifications, not to mention it could result in civil unrest, you need to be thoughtful and cautious before bringing it.”

 A federal grand jury indicted the three men in April 2021 on charges of intimidating Arbery and interfering with his right to use a public street because of his race, which qualifies as a hate crime, as well as attempted kidnapping.
 The defendants had followed Arbery, who was jogging, according to the family, in pickup trucks before Travis McMichael confronted him on the street and fatally shot him.

-At the time of Arbery’s death in February 2020, Georgia was one of a handful of states without a hate crime statute.
+At the time of Arbery’s death in February 2020, Georgia was one of a handful of states without a hate-crime statute.
 Gov. Brian Kemp (R) signed one into law in June 2020, but by then civil rights advocates had pressed the Justice Department to intervene over what they saw as mishandling of the investigation by local authorities.
 Prosecutors did not bring murder charges until after a videotape of Arbery’s killing, made on Bryan’s cellphone, was leaked publicly in May 2020, prompting civil rights protests.

 For local advocates, the Justice Department’s involvement marked an important backstop to the state case.
 Christopher Bruce, the Georgia policy director at the American Civil Liberties Union, said the circumstances of Arbery’s death carried echoes of the killing of Martin, 17, in Sanford, Fla., in 2012.